 How do you define stakeholder alignment?

 Joel Cutcher-Gershenfeld: People often talk about stakeholder management or stakeholder engagement, focusing on the party that’s seeking to “manage” potential deal blockers or “engage” those who are likely to be supportive.
-By contrast, stakeholder alignment encompasses the entire ecosystem of a complex negotiation, incorporating the perspective of all parties.
+By contrast, stakeholder alignment encompasses the entire ecosystem of a complex negotiation, incorporating the perspectives of all parties.
 My colleagues and I define it as the dynamic process by which diverse stakeholders orient and connect in order to advance their separate and shared interests.
 A continual process rather than a onetime intervention, stakeholder alignment represents the means by which diverse parties can accomplish together what they can’t achieve separately.

 What’s one example of an ecosystem where the stakeholder alignment framework has proven useful?